Santhosh-Vasudevan/sky-ott/README.md

 - Interactive **line chart** showing streaming activity over time.
 - Explanation of how timeseries relates to OTT platform usage.
 - Navigation back to Movies Page.

-## ✅ Future Enhancements (Optional Ideas)

-- Sort movies by popularity or views.
-- Show related movies on the details page.
-- Add pagination or infinite scroll.
-- Deploy with Vercel/Netlify for live demo.

 ## Learn More